-If you are planning to visit Norway and spend some time exploring this beautiful country there are so many wonderful places to add to your Norwegian itinerary.
+If you are planning to visit Norway and spend some time exploring this beautiful country there are so you will soon discover that there are many wonderful places to add to your Norwegian itinerary.

 With some of the most spectacular scenery in the world including fjords, snow peaked mountains, stunning villages and towns, as well as iconic train journeys, the northern lights and more to fill your time putting together a perfect itinerary for Norway is not easy!

 In this article discover the beautiful town of Laerdal and why visiting Laerdal deserves to be included in your Norway travel plans.

 FAQ’s about visiting Laerdal in Norway

 While there are many beautiful places to visit in Norway that are well known and popular with tourists (such as Bergen or Flam) one of the advantages of Laerdal is that this slightly off-the-beaten-track destination will not be heaving with cruise ship tourists during the summer.
 The village is small and offers a more authentic Norwegian experience.

 There are a couple of supermarkets in town and some excellent accommodation options as well as things to do and see when you are there.

 Where is Laerdal?